nielsbaloe/vertxui/README.md

 vertxui
 ===

-A 100% Java 100% asynchronous toolkit (Vert.X and GWT elemental), with POJO serializers, Fluent HTML (with virtualDOM behind the scenes)), an Eventbus server and clientside, automatic browser reloading and more.
+A 100% Java 100% asynchronous toolkit (Vert.X and GWT elemental), with POJO serializers, Fluent HTML (with virtualDOM behind the scenes), an Eventbus server and clientside, automatic browser reloading and more.

 VertxUI offers:
 * forget about URL's, just register and publish POJO's with ajax websockets sockjs or the eventbus.
-* forget about HTML, just write fluent HTML.
+* forget about HTML or learning a HTML-ish language like ReactJS, just write fluent HTML with lambda's and streams.
 * forget about Javascript, you're familiar with Java.
 * forget about installing IDE tooling, the java to javascript translation happens run-time.
-* during development: automatic browser reloading of generated javascript and other files (.css/.jpg) without browser refresh.
+* during development: automatic browser reloading of generated javascript, resources (.css/.jpg/etc) and state
 * Fluent html has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.
 * websockets, sockjs and the VertX EventBus are available at server and browsers in the same language.